benjaminjamesweb/Dice-or-Die/README.md

 Section 2 - Overview

 2.1 Purpose

 The intended audience is English-language learners.
 The initial version of Dice or Die that I am creating is specifically for low-level learners (A2).
 However, theoretically, the user should be able to change the difficulty of the game before playing, so it could also appeal to high-level learners (B2, C1, etc.).
+I would achieve this by "scaling" the language (harder vocabulary) and increasing the speed at which the chef speaks.

 2.2 Scope

 As mentioned earlier, this mini-game is just one part of a larger application called “Anglophoria,” a site for English-language leaners to practice their English skills (specifically for improving their speed and confidence through fun games, rather than really “teaching” them grammar rules, etc.).

 2.3 Requirements

 For the purposes of this assignment, I want to ensure that the game has:
-1. Seamless gameplay, including flawless button controls (start game, replay, see instructions, etc.), accurate countdowns (60 seconds for the whole game, 5 seconds for each turn), and general functionality (clicking on the correct item earns points, clicking on the wrong item loses points, etc.)
+1. Seamless gameplay, including flawless button controls (start game, replay, see instructions, etc.), accurate countdowns (60 seconds for the whole game, 5 seconds for each turn), and accurate point counting (clicking on the correct item earns points, clicking on the wrong item loses points, etc.)
 2. Visually appealing hand-drawn elements

 2.3.1 Functional Requirements